-Growth of North China Co-ops

-Supply and marketing co-operatives in North China, serving over In round figures, 800,000 tons of 16 million members, have publishand wholesale marketing 3.2 times
+Growth of North China Co-ops Supply and marketing co-operatives in North China, serving over 16 million members, have published their plan for 1952.
+It calls for an increase of retail trade 3.4 times, and wholesale marketing 3.2 times over the 1951 level.